-1.4 Legal Responsibility and Liability
+1.4.
+Legal Responsibility and Liability

-The CAA ASSURE Scheme CREST Implementation Guide provides guidance to accredited ASSURE Cyber Suppliers on how to conduct an ASSURE Cyber Audit.
-Where ASSURE Cyber Audits are not conducted in accordance with this guidance, this may result in enforcement action being taken against an ASSURE accreditation - see paragraph 2.5.4 of the ASSURE Addendum (Annex B in this document) for further information.
-It is the ASSURE Cyber Supplier's responsibility to ensure they read, understand and conduct an ASSURE Cyber Audit in accordance with this guidance.
+The CAA ASSURE Scheme CREST Implementation Requirements provides information to accredited ASSURE Cyber Suppliers on how to conduct an ASSURE Cyber Audit.
+Where ASSURE Cyber Audits are not conducted in accordance with this document, this may result in enforcement action being taken against an ASSURE Cyber Supplier - see paragraph 2.5.4 of the ASSURE Addendum (Annex B in this document) for further information.
+It is the ASSURE

+Cyber Supplier's responsibility to ensure they read, understand and conduct an ASSURE Cyber Audit in accordance with this document.
 The ASSURE Cyber Supplier is responsible for how they conduct an ASSURE Cyber Audit and ensuring they continue to satisfy the criteria to maintain their ASSURE accreditation.